 (you can switch without this, however, having the above information will ensure you get the best possible deal)

-Enter this information into Sust-it’s switching service and will show you the cheapest deals based on energy usage.
+Enter this information into your chosen switching service and it will show you the cheapest deals based on energy usage.
 Pick the tariff/supplier you want and enter your bank details to set up a direct debit (this gives you the cheapest deals).
 The chosen supplier will arrange the changeover process; you’ll be asked to submit meter readings, then your existing supplier will send a final bill.
-The whole process takes around two and six weeks – hopefully Government pressure will speed this process up soon!
+The whole process takes between two and six weeks – hopefully Government pressure will speed this process up soon!

 See the most energy efficient...